 There isn’t a specific score needed to get a Shared Ownership mortgage, because there's no such thing as a universally-recognised credit score.

 When you apply for a Shared Ownership mortgage, lenders look at a number of factors to assess your risk and work out if you'll be able to make the repayments without struggling.
-The higher your score, the more chance you'll have of being accepted for a mortgage and getting the best rates.
+The higher your score, the more chance you'll have of being accepted for a mortgage.
 Read more in our Guide: What is a Bad Credit Score?

 Checking your score across the main UK credit agencies will give you an idea of how risky you might look to lenders.
 You can do this for free with a trial of checkmyfile.